fold-dev/fold/README.md

 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/fold-dev/fold/issues) or start a [discussion](https://github.com/fold-dev/fold/discussions).

-Thank you for being part of our community, and for helping us
+Thank you for being part of our community, and for helping us.

----

-Thank you for choosing Fold!
-We hope it enhances your React development experience.